governify/bluejay-docs/docs/deployment/docker-compose-local-quickstart.md

 - Navigate to your github account and then go to  `Settings>Developer Settings` (at the end of the menu).
 - Go to `Personal access tokens > Tokens (classic)`
 - Click on `Generate new token > Generate new token (classic)`
-- The scopes you select are up to you, but you need at least repository access.
+- The scopes you select are up to you, but you need at least **repository**, **project** and **user** access.
 - Click on `Generate token` and make sure to copy the given key and paste it into `KEY_GITHUB` in the `.env` file.

 ## 3. Create scopes.json
 Within the `assets/private/scope-manager` directory, you will discover a file named `scopes.json.example`.
 This file serves as a blueprint, guiding us in the creation of our custom `scopes.json`, which will be located within the same directory as the example.
-You can copy the following contents into your scopes file as a test.
+You can copy the following contents into your scopes file as a test, although the `scopes.json.example` file already includes this content.
 ```json
 {
     "development": [